edodoo/multiplicationPrinciple/_sources/Type2.rst

 independent, and so we can use the multiplication principle.
 We get :math:`4 \cdot 3 \cdot 2 \cdot 1 = 24` total outcomes.

 Below is some code that generates all of the outcomes.
+The j != i is means j is not equal to i.
+This ensures that the choice for the second position will not be equal to the choice for the first position.
+Thus, these conditional statements ensure that an element cannot be repeated.

 Notice the outcomes themselves - repetition is not allowed (we do not get something like 1 1 1 1 or 2 4 1 4), and we are counting ordered outcomes